Camp LeJeune Toxic Water Alert click to learn more

 What is No-Fault Insurance?

 No-fault insurance is an additional add-on policy that Arkansas drivers can purchase.
 These policies essentially provide coverage after an accident – even if you were to blame for the crash.
 Under a no-fault policy, you and your loved ones will receive money for disability income, medical bills, and even accidental death benefits, without having to establish who is to blame for the crash.
-Arkansas law requires that all companies offer drivers at least $5,000 of no-fault insurance to help cover you after an accident.
+Arkansas law requires that all companies offer drivers at least $5,000 of no-fault insurance to help cover them after an accident.

 These benefits cover the driver of the vehicle and may even cover family members who are driving the vehicle, as well as passengers.
 It can also cover you if you are injured in an accident while riding in a car with someone else or driving a rental car.
 To obtain this additional type of coverage in Arkansas, you must choose PIP insurance.